ByAlyck/Netflix-Logo/README.md

 5. Open a Pull Request describing the proposed changes.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more information.

-## Contact

-If you have any questions or suggestions related to this project, feel free to contact:

-Author: Your Name
-Email: youremail@example.com

 I hope this README is helpful in understanding the process of creating the Netflix logo using HTML and CSS.
 Feel free to use it as a reference and adapt it to your own project.
 ##
 ![2023-06-01](https://github.com/ByAlyck/Netflix-Logo/assets/113322342/e26181a9-feae-459c-a27a-f2d530aea1a2)